Kristina01111000/Drws_site/README.md

 	- it worked the whole time, administrators see everything.
 Non administrators don't see it if hidded

 - send invoice tomorrow after meeting
-- set up staging site for peepso fix
-	- nobody can hide from administrators, but they can hide from each other